KnowageLabs/Knowage-Documentation/README.md

 ---

-## Tables
+### Tables

-To create a table into the documento you need to "draw" the contours of the table physically as shown below.
+To create a table into the document you need to "draw" the contours of the table physically as shown below.

      +------------+------------+--------------+
      | HeaderA    | HeaderB    | HeaderC      |